-- The doctor wants to ensure that your thoughts about important medical decisions are taken into account when planning your care. - It is important to note that the discussion about CPR may occur even if your risk of needing it is low. - Like other treatment options, you and your family should be active participants in the decision-making.
-However, CPR is a treatment decision made with the doctors and your input is crucial.
-Just as the surgeon would not operate without discussion with and consent of the patient, doctors should not decide about resuscitation without your input and opinions. - It is important that you discuss your thoughts, concerns and wishes with your family or power of attorney for health and personal care.
+- The physician wants to ensure that your thoughts about important medical decisions are taken into account when planning your care. - It is important to note that the discussion around CPR may occur even if your risk of needing it is low. - Like other treatment options being considered, patients and families should be participants in the decision-making.
+However, CPR is a treatment decision made with the doctors where patient input is crucial.
+Just as the surgeon would not operate without discussion with and consent of the patient, doctors should not decide about resuscitation without the input and opinions of their patients. - It is important that you discuss your thoughts, concerns and wishes with your family or power of attorney for health and personal care.
 Their input can be very useful to you.
-The person who might make decisions for you and your doctors and nurses should follow those decisions if you are unable to speak for yourself. - Doctors may wish to discuss with you other treatment options in case you develop a serious illness.
-They will want to know your thoughts about admission to an Intensive Care Unit (ICU) or a breathing machine (machines to help you breathe with a tube down to your lungs).
+Your family or power of attorney for health and your doctors and nurses should follow those decisions if you are unable to speak for yourself. - Doctors may wish to discuss with you other treatment options in case a serious illness develops, including your thoughts about admission to an Intensive Care Unit (ICU) or a breathing machine (machines to help you breathe with a tube down to your lungs).